Reading for Life, Not Status

 Reading does not need to make a man look smarter.

+It does not need to turn every evening into self-improvement homework.
 It does not need to be nonfiction, serious, masculine, difficult, classic, productive, or impressive.

+Sometimes reading teaches.
+Sometimes it gives a man somewhere else to go for a while.
+Sometimes it lets him laugh when life has been too heavy.
 Sometimes it puts him inside a life he never would have understood from the outside.

 Sometimes it is a mystery, a thriller, a ridiculous fantasy quest, a medieval romance, a science fiction world, a biography, a poem, or a book about dragons, detectives, starships, monks, soldiers, fools, lovers, cowards, fathers, monsters, and people trying to survive the mess they made.